DataDog/documentation/content/en/dora_metrics/incidents/_index.md

 ## Overview

-Incident events are used in order to compute Change Failure Rate and Mean Time to Restore.
+Incident events are used in order to compute change failure rate and mean time to restore.
 To send your own incident events, use the [DORA Metrics API][1].
 The following attributes are required:

 - `services` or `team` (at least one must be present)